 A Cold October Day

-There was also a lot or "mill stuff" decorating the limestone walls of the restaurant.
-There were wheels and chains and grinding things... the only thing I recognized were some bags of flour!
-(I should know a whole lot more about this kind of thing, because my Dad's family owned the Meyer Milling Co. in Missouri years ago.)
-We took a few minutes exploring, until our host, Mark arrived.
+There was a lot of "mill stuff" decorating the limestone walls of the restaurant.
+There were sheets and chains and grinding things.
+The only thing I recognized were some bags of flour.

 The Inn Area

 Mark took us up in the elevator, which was a surprising luxury.
-The doors opened on the third floor to a cozy common area with a couch, rockers, table with checkers and more curious mill equipment, that I won't attempt to explain.
+The doors opened on the third floor to a cozy common area, with a couch, rockers, table with checkers and more curious mill equipment.

 Coffee and Chairs